William Tyrrell (RAF officer)

 Air Vice Marshal Sir William Tyrrell, KBE, DSO1, MC (20 November 1885 – 29 April 1968) was a rugby union international who played for Ireland and was part of the British & Irish Lions team that toured South Africa in 1910.
 He went on to have a successful career in the British Army and Royal Air Force and became the Honorary surgeon to the King in 1939.

 Early life

-William Tyrrell was born on 20 November 1885, the son of John Tyrrell, of Belfast and Bangor, Co.
-Down.
+William Tyrrell was born on 20 November 1885, the son of John Tyrrell, of Belfast and Bangor, County Down.
 He was educated at Friends' School, Lisburn and later at Royal Belfast Academical Institution and then studied medicine at Queens University, Belfast.

 Rugby career

 William Tyrrell played his first rugby at a senior level for Queen's University RFC.
 In 1910 he played his first test for Ireland, which was against France at Parc des Princes on 28 March.
 He was selected for the 1910 British tour to South Africa, the first official such tour (in that it was sanctioned and selected by the four Home Nations official governing bodies).
 On his return, he continued to play for Ireland, playing nine tests in total and scoring 3 tries.
 His last international was Ireland v Wales at Belfast on 14 March 1914.
 After his retirement from his military career, in the season 1950–51 he was President of the Irish Rugby Football Union.